3 Easy methods for SEWING BOX CORNERS on bags

 - How to sew rolled bag handles

-The size of the box corners is decided by you and your needs and it will affect how large and flat the bottom of your bags will be and how wide and tall your final bag will end up.
+The size of the box corners is decided by you and your needs and it will affect how large and flat the bottom of your bags will be and also the width and height of your bag.
 When making square corners on my bags I like to use a measurement between 3″ and 5″.

-Even though some bags are made flat, with no boxed corners and designed to carry just a few light items, you will definitely benefit from having a roomy bag with a flat bottom!
-So learning how to make a tote bag with flat bottom will always come in handy!
-Here’s how to box corners 3 ways.
+Even though some bags are made with no boxed corners and designed to carry just a few light items, you will definitely benefit from having a roomy bag with a flat bottom!
+So learning how to make a box bottom bag will always come in handy!
+Here’s the simple instructions for how to box those lovely bottom corners 3 ways.
+And once you learn these methods, you can apply the techniques to other items too, like pillows, cushions., book bags or a stand-up pouch.

 Materials: